eavdmeer/noarch-sqlite3/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for this project
-title: "[Missing feature]"
+title: "[Missing feature] your feature here"
-labels: ''
+labels: enhancement
 assignees: ''

 ---